tanvir-alam-sk/Assignment-10/README.md

 # Hotel Content Generator with Ollama

-This Django application uses Ollama to generate enhanced content for hotel listings, including descriptions, reviews, and summaries.
+This project is a Django CLI application designed to re-write property information using the Ollama model.
+The application fetches property details, rewrites the titles and descriptions, generates a summary, and creates ratings and reviews using an LLM model.
+All data is stored in a PostgreSQL database using Django ORM.

 ## Prerequisites